swcarpentry/website/_posts/2016/12/2016-12-19-election-kate-hertweck.md

 Future goals for Software Carpentry:
 -----
-The time I've spent on the SWC SC has been essential to my development of an effective model of leadership.
-In retrospect, it took a solid six months for me to "hit my stride," and I feel uniquely poised to move into the 2017 SC with specific goals and the capacity to act upon them.
-My experiences working with the SC and other committees described above have reaffirmed my commitment to providing strong leadership in the following areas:
+In retrospect, it took a solid six months for me to "hit my stride" as a member of the SC, and I'm eager to capitalize on this interia by continuing for another year.
+My experiences working with the SC and other committees described above have reaffirmed my commitment to providing strong leadership with the following goals:
 * **Clarifying responsibilities in leadership:** SWC has matured a great deal since the first SC was elected two years ago.
 I am keen to solidify the specific roles best filled by not only the SC, but also the Advisory Council, staff, and other community leaders.